Bimsara-Janakantha/Local-RISCV-Development-Environment/src/03. Custom Traps/README.md

 ```
 > ⚠️ Warning: Add newline at the end of the `trap_handler.s` file.
 Otherwise the make file reports a warning when compile time.

+> ℹ️ Spike gives you ~128MB+ RAM starting at 0x80000000.
+So Set stack pointer to 16KB above code start (safe in Spike)
 ---

 #### 2. 📄 `main.c`